abdulmoizlakhani/typescript-projects-panaverse/project06_student_management_system/readme.md

 ## Tech

-student-management-system uses a number of open source projects to work properly:
+cli-student-management-system uses a number of open source projects to work properly:

 - chalk
 - chalk-animation